-An uncommitted amplifier is included in the LT4356-3 to provide flexibility in the system design.
+An uncommitted amplifier is included in the LT4356 to provide flexibility in the system design.
 With the negative input connected internally to the 1.25V reference, the amplifier can be connected as a level detect comparator with external hysteresis.
-The open collector output pin, $A{OUT}$ , is capable of driving an opto or LED.
+The open collector output pin, A{OUT}, is capable of driving an opto or LED.
 It can also interface with the system via a pull-up resistor to a supply voltage up to 80V.
+Another use is to implement undervoltage lockout, as shown in the typical application "Overvoltage Regulator with Undervoltage Lockout."
+In shutdown, the auxiliary amplifier turns off in the LT4356-1 but continues operating in the LT4356-2.